csci338/fall2024/pages/_assignments/lab03.md

 $ git push origin main
 ```

+Some notes:
-Reload your Github repository and you should now see your latest commit on GitHub.
+* If you reload your Github repository and you should now see your latest commit on GitHub.
+* Similarly, if you type `git status` on the command line again, you can see that your current and remote branches are the same.

 ## Branching

-So far we've been committing directly to the `main` branch and pushing
-that branch to the remote.
-This is fine for personal projects, or
-experimental codebases.
-It's not fine for production projects that
+So far we've been committing directly to the `main` branch and pushing that branch to the remote.
+This is fine for personal projects, or experimental codebases.
+It's not fine for production projects that have users.
-have users.

-Generally speaking, on collaborative projects we'll consider our
-`main` branch on our `origin` remote sacred.
-Indeed, it's probably
-good practice to keep the `main` branch of your local repository
+Generally speaking, on collaborative projects we'll consider our `main` branch on our `origin` remote sacred.
+Indeed, it's probably good practice to keep the `main` branch of your local repository
 sacred as well.

-Generally, this means we will never commit _directly_
-to the `main` branch anywhere.
+> Generally, this means we will never commit _directly_ to the `main` branch anywhere.
+{:.blockquote-no-margin}

 Instead we will commit to a local
 _branch_ and then use a process called a Pull Request to get our local
 branch into our remote `main` branch, then we'll use `fetch` and
 `pull` to sync our local branch with the remote.